Discovery of a 310-day Period from the Enshrouded Massive System NaSt1 (WR 122): Discussion

 This scenario is similar to the massive eclipsing binary RY Scuti, which is currently undergoing RLOF with a mass gainer that appears to be enshrouded by an optically and geometrically thick accretion disk \citep{Grundstrom2007,Djura2008,Smith2011}.
 RY Scuti also exhibits smooth, periodic variability; however, its 11~d orbital period is much shorter than that of \nast, and its variability is not as consistent with a sine wave \citep{Djura2008}.

-Given the significant contribution from the strong nebular emission lines to the observed photometry in \nast~(Table~\ref{tab:Prop}), it is possible that the photometric variability is linked to the obscuration of line-emitting regions from a circumbinary disk by the circumstellar disk.
-Optical variability in this scenario could arise from a circumstellar disk obscuring a varying fraction of the emitting surface area from a circumbinary disk, which also requires the density distribution of the circumbinary disk to not be circularly symmetric.
+Given the significant contribution from the strong nebular emission lines to the observed photometry in \nast~(Table~\ref{tab:Prop}), it is possible that the photometric variability is linked to the obscuration of line-emitting regions from a circumbinary disk by a circumstellar disk.
+Optical variability in this scenario could arise from a circumstellar disk obscuring a varying fraction of the emitting surface area of a circumbinary disk, which requires the density distribution of the circumbinary disk to deviate from circular symmetry.
 This may be expected if circumbinary material is associated with \nast's asymmetric [N\,{\sc ii}] nebula (Fig.~\ref{fig:Schem}).
-The observed IR variability may arise from disk eclipses of the observed circumstellar/circumbinary dust component around \nast~with an extent of $\lesssim150$ au \citep{Rajagopal2007}.\footnote{This has been updated with the recent $d=3.03$~kpc distance estimate to \nast~\citep{Rate2020}, and we note that \citet{Rajagopal2007} had adopted a distance of 2~kpc.} A similar alternative scenario is that a circumstellar disk may block a significant fraction of the ionizing and dust-heating radiation field from the stripped-envelope star.
+The observed IR variability may then arise from disk eclipses of the observed circumstellar/circumbinary dust component around \nast~with an extent of $\lesssim150$ au \citep{Rajagopal2007}.\footnote{This has been updated with the recent $d=3.03$~kpc distance estimate to \nast~\citep{Rate2020}, and we note that \citet{Rajagopal2007} had adopted a distance of 2~kpc.} A similar alternative scenario is that a circumstellar disk may block a significant fraction of the ionizing and dust-heating radiation field from the stripped-envelope, mass-donor star.
 If the surrounding nebulae of dust and ionized gas are asymmetric, this scenario could also lead to optical/IR variability throughout the orbit of the central binary.

+Another disk-related scenario, where the mass gainer in \nast~has an optically-thick accretion-disk like RY~Scuti, is that the photometric variability may arise from the disk precession.
+The emission from the disk could be powered by reprocessed light from the hot, ionizing star in \nast, which would be analogous to the 162-d ``super-orbital'' period from the Galactic microquasar SS~433 (e.g.,~\citealt{Fabrika2004}).
+However, such a scenario should present complex photometric variability modulated by a shorter-timescale orbital period.
+Although a detailed analysis of this hypothesis is beyond the scope of this work, we consider this scenario unlikely given \nast's smooth and stable sinusoidal variability.